 In the Episcopal Church, anyone who was baptized with water in the name of the Father, and of the Son, and of the Holy Spirit may take Holy Communion.
 That includes children of any age who have the ability to receive.
 Children who are not baptized or whose parents would prefer they didn’t take communion may come up to the altar to receive a blessing.

-What happens if my child cries/is rambunctious during the service?
+What happens if my child cries or is rambunctious during the service?

 Children often make a joyful noise unto the Lord in ways that adults may not, and that is wonderful.
 Children are always welcome in worship however they choose to participate.
 We also have a nursery which is filled with fun toys and has speakers connected to the microphones in the sanctuary, so you’ll hear everything going on in the service.
 Do whatever is most comfortable for you and your little one–we’re here to support you.

 My child would like to be more involved in the service.
 Who should I talk to?

 We love having children play a part in the service.
 Please speak to Pat Mast, our Senior Warden.